skip to main content

 More Like this

-Depth profiles of water column chemical and physical properties were assessed with seasonal-scale frequency from four lakes in the Itasca State Park from 2006-2009 and from 2019-2021.
-The data was used to assess mixing status and major geochemical constituents within the lakes.
+1. Depth profiles of water column chemical and physical properties were assessed with seasonal-scale frequency from four lakes in the Itasca State Park from 2006-2009 and from 2019-2023.
+The data was used to assess the mixing status and major geochemical constituents within the lakes.
 Several parameters were routinely measured with deployable probes at meter or sub-meter resolution at the deepest location in each lake.
 Water samples were also collected for laboratory analysis.
+Bathymetry data collected in 2022 is supplied as rasters.